-Grammys 2018: Music's biggest night
+Bruno Mars wins big at Grammys

 "I just want to say there are some incredible artists out there making music that deserve to be acknowledged that don't always get acknowledged because of popularity contests or numbers games and that's kind of unfortunate," she said.
 "I just want to encourage everyone to support real music and real artists because everyone deserves the same shot."

 Lady Gaga, Sam Smith, Pink, Luis Fonsi ft.
-Daddy Yankee and Little Big Town were among the artists to perform during the show.
+Daddy Yankee and Little Big Town were among some of the artists to perform during the show.

 Eric Church, Maren Morris and Brothers Osborne performed "Tears in Heaven," a moving tribute to the music fans who lost their lives during the attacks at the Route 91 Harvest Festival in October and the Arianna Grande concert in Manchester, England last May.